RyanGreenburg/AirQuality-ObjC/README.md

   - Add a queryItem for the city, user the string value for the city parameter as the value and "city" as the key
   - Perform your dataTask with the finalURL and complete with the CityAirQuality object found

+## Step Four
-### ViewControllers
+### Instructions
+#### Bridging Header
-- Create a new CocoaTouch Class file subclassed from a UIViewController, change the language to Swift, and add the bridging header
+- Create a new CocoaTouch Class file named `CountriesListViewController` subclassed from a UIViewController, change the language to Swift, and add a `Bridging-Header
-- import DVMCityAirQualityController.h to bridging header
-- CountriesListVC
-- StatesListVC
-- CitiesListVC
-- CityDetailsVC
+- In the `Bridging-Header` import all of the `.h` files.

+#### Storyboards
+Looking at our network call methods, we have three methods that return an array of results that build off of one another.
+We'll display the results of our network calls in tableViews with basic cells.

+- Navigate to `Main.storyboard`.
+Delete the existing ViewController, drag out a new ViewController, set it as your initial ViewController, and embed it in a NavigationController
+- Drag a `tableView` onto the ViewController and constrain it to all zeros along the top, bottom, leading, and trailing
+- Add a prototype cell to the tableView and make it a basic cell, give it a reuseIdentifier "countryCell"
+- Subclass the ViewController as CountriesListViewController
+- Drag out another ViewController, add a `tableView` with a basic prototype cell and constrain it
+- From the CountriesListViewController, drag a `show` segue from the tableViewCell to the new ViewController
+  - Give the segue a reuseIdentifier "toStatesVC"
+  - Create a new CocoaTouch Class file named StatesListViewController subclassed from UIViewController, and subclass the storyboard ViewController.
+- Repeat the above process for the CitiesListViewController
+- Lastly, add a ViewController with labels to display the selected city's name, state, country, airQualityIndex, temperature, humidity, and windspeed.

+#### CountriesListViewController

+#### StatesListViewController

+#### CitiesListViewController

+#### CityDetailsViewController